Vino927/realestate-price-predictor/README.md

 Improvement in the metrics so tried a other ideas

 ### Improvement 2: Expanding the Model
-I expanded the model's architecture by adding a fourth hidden layer of 200 neurons to see if it improved performance without overfitting the data.
+Expanded the model's architecture by adding a fourth hidden layer of 200 neurons to see if it improved performance without overfitting the data.

 #### Results:
 - `RMSE` = 116160.824